15 Tribes With Surprising Bridal Traditions In Africa

 #5.
 The Himba (Namibia)

+The bridal traditions of the Himba people are also interesting.
 A Himba girl getting married will also have to be kidnapped.
-During her time in isolation, the bride is pampered and given new clothes, and adorned with expensive jewelry.
+During her time in isolation, the bride is pampered and given new clothes and adorned with expensive jewelry.
 Some of the special clothing she wears at this time is a leather headdress called Okori which is a gift from her mother.

 #6.
 The Wodaabe (Niger)